Medication Search: Imbruvica

 Learn about many of the available medications in our database.

 How does this medication work?
 What will it do for me?

 Ibrutinib belongs to the class of medications called tyrosine kinase inhibitors.
 Specifically, it is called a Bruton’s tyrosine kinase (BTK) inhibitor.
-It is used to treat people with chronic lymphocytic leukemia (CLL).
+It is used alone or with other cancer medications to treat people with chronic lymphocytic leukemia (CLL).
 It is also used to treat mantle cell lymphoma, marginal zone lymphoma, and a type of non-Hodgkin’s lymphoma called Waldenström’s macroglobulinemia.
 Ibrutinib is also used to treat chronic graft versus host disease (cGVHD) after failure of corticosteroids.